-Michael Holmes: On 7 November 2012, Mr Holmes was appointed as the Chief Operating Officer of the Company.
-On 18 March 2020, he was appointed as Acting President and CEO and was formally appointed into the role on 6 April 2020.
-Mr Holmes received an annual base salary in 2020 of AU\$708,390 with an additional target amount of 90% of annual base salary of AU\$750,000 when appointed as the President and CEO payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration, People and Culture Committee.
-Mr Holmes' salary was adjusted to AU\$800,000 on 1 October 2020.
-He receives employer superannuation contributions to the value of AU\$25,000 per year.
-Mr. Holmes is entitled to be given six (6) months' notice of termination.
-In the event of his termination, other than by reason of redundancy or for cause (in which case no severance is payable), he is entitled to receive six (6) months' gross fixed annual remuneration on such termination.
+Scott McQueen: Mr McQueen initially joined the Company in November 2016 and was subsequently appointed as CFO of the Company on 3 July 2017.
+Mr McQueen's annual base salary in 2021 was US\$383,163, with an additional target amount of 60% of annual salary payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration, People and Culture Committee.
+Mr McQueen receives employer superannuation contributions to the value of US\$20,661 per year.
+Mr McQueen is entitled to be given six (6) months' written notice of termination.
 He may be required to serve the notice period on an active or passive basis, or payment may be made to him in lieu of all or part of the notice period based upon his annual total remuneration on termination.
-Mr Holmes must give three (3) months' notice of resignation.
-In the case of a termination by reason of redundancy, the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable in respect of the year in which the employment is terminated.
+Mr McQueen must give three (3) months' notice of resignation.
+In the case of a termination by reason of redundancy, the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable.
+Further payment of pro-rate STIP for the year currently served applies.
 Redundancy includes, among other matters (i) a substantial diminution in the duties and responsibilities of the position or a material reduction in the status of the position, whether as a result of an addition to or reduction of duties and responsibilities; (ii) a substantial diminution in the scale of the business to which the duties and responsibilities of the position apply; or (iii) a material reduction in base salary or bonus opportunity or in the kind or level of the benefits.

-If Mr Holmes had been terminated, other than for cause or by reason of redundancy, as of 31 December 2020, Mr Holmes would have been entitled to receive an estimate of AU\$561,154 in termination and statutory payments, excluding any pension fund payments which are capped at AU\$25,000 per year.
-If Mr Holmes had been terminated as a result of redundancy as of 31 December 2020, Mr Holmes would have been entitled to receive an estimate of AU\$3,201,154 in redundancy and statutory payments, excluding any pension fund payments which are capped at AU\$25,000 per year.
+If Mr McQueen had been terminated, other than for cause or by reason of redundancy, as of 31 December 2021, Mr McQueen would have been entitled to receive an estimate of US\$244,924 in termination and statutory payments, excluding any pension fund payments which are capped at US\$20,661 per year.
+If Mr McQueen had been terminated as a result of redundancy as of 31 December 2021, Mr McQueen would have been entitled to receive an estimate of US\$1,279,464 in redundancy and statutory payments, excluding any pension fund payments which are capped at US\$20,661 per year.
+If Mr McQueen had been terminated as a result of redundancy and statutory payments, excluding any pension fund payments which are capped at US\$20,661 per year and pro-rata STIP for the year in service.